herereadthis/ffring/README.md

 # flask-wtf is a flask extension that is wrapper for WTForms
 # WTForms is a forms framework for python
 pip install flask-wtf
+# SQLAlchemy is a Python ORM for PostgreSQL, MySQL, and SQLite
+# Flask-SQLAlchemy is the extension for Flask
+# Object Relational Mapper or ORM allows apps to manage DBs using OOP instead of
+# straight SQL
+pip install flask-sqlalchemy
+# Alembic is a DB migration tool for SQLAlchemy
+# Flask-Migrate is the Flask extension for migrations
+pip install flask-migrate
 ```